ac427/my_cm/bash_scripts/Bash_Reference.md

-# How to pin a process to a cpu on multicore cpu
+# How to pin a process to a cpu on multicore processor

 Examples:
 taskset <COREMASK> <EXECUTABLE>